greganswer/everlywell_code_challenge/README.md

 ### API changes

-- Require user authentication (maybe allow guest users to view member profiles)
+- [ ] Require user authentication (maybe allow guest users to view member profiles)
     - Use a Ruby gem like Devise for social login, password resets, etc.
-- Version the API
+- [ ] Version the API
+- [ ] Paginate the users index

 ### Technical changes

-- Create a frontend UI for end users
+- [ ] Create a frontend UI for end users
-- Use UUID instead of integer IDs as primary key (best for distributed systems)
+- [ ] Use UUID instead of integer IDs as primary key (best for distributed systems)
-- Standardize data serialization
+- [ ] Standardize data serialization
-- Add internationalization
+- [ ] Add internationalization
-- Setup Docker for easy deployment to Heroku, AWS, etc.
+- [ ] Setup Docker for easy deployment to Heroku, AWS, etc.
-- Index frequently queried columns such as `websites.url`
+- [ ] Index frequently queried columns such as `websites.url`
-- Add foreign key constraints
+- [ ] Add foreign key constraints
-- Add automated tests
+- [ ] Add automated tests
-- Send log data to an external service like DataDog
+- [ ] Send log data to an external service like DataDog

 ### Additional discussions

-- Should other users be allowed to update any user info (Wikipedia style)?
+- [ ] Should other users be allowed to update any user info (Wikipedia style)?
-- Should admin users be able to edit/delete any user info?
+- [ ] Should admin users be able to edit/delete any user info?
-- Should users be notified when they get new friends?
+- [ ] Should users be notified when they get new friends?